-“If you have a body, you are an athlete” – Bill Bowerman We advocate and educate on a fit lifestyle; whether at a gym, at home, or recreational.
-Our services provide you with customized and effective fitness education, progression programs for lifestyle training, special events […]
+“If you have a body, you are an athlete” – Bill Bowerman We advocate for and educate on a fit lifestyle; whether at a gym, at home, or recreational.
+Our services provide you with customized and effective fitness education, progression programs for lifestyle training, special […]

 People are quick to demonize carbohydrates because they are in a large variety of different foods, making it very easy for them to add up quickly.
 In addition, they’re also very, very palatable which makes them very easy to over consume.